youssefattia98/SLAM-Based-Interactive-Robot-Navigator/README.md

-# Research Track Assignment 3 description:
+# SLAM-Based Interactive Robot Navigator description:

 Please Also find also the sphinx documentation here: https://youssefattia98.github.io/Research-Track-I-3/

-Assignment 3 for Research Track course, the project consists of a simulation in which a robot can operate in three different modes according to the user choice.
+The project consists of a simulation in which a robot can operate in three different modes according to the user choice.
 Either Autonomous mode of going to a specific correnaties that the user choice or manual mode driving with or without obstacle avoidance.
 This repo consists of the following points:
  1)How to Setup the Simulator.
  2)Nodes and servcies graphs.